Honorary Member of ‘Let it Blaw’

 Proposer of the Toast “New Members & Guests” 1993

-Ian moved to Balerno School in 1961 on the retirement of Mr Couper who had been in post for 16 years.
-As stated above, Ian thereby became the last Headmaster of Balerno School in the days when the old school in the village was being outgrown by the rapidly rising number of Balerno’s children.
+Ian moved to Balerno School as Headmaster in 1961 on the retirement of Mr Couper who had been in post for 16 years.
+Ian thereby became the last Headmaster of Balerno School in the days when the old school in the village was being outgrown by the rapidly rising number of Balerno’s children.

 On 22nd June 1971, Balerno School closed and the children, staff and everything else loosely connected to them moved to the new Dean Park School in Marchbank Gardens.